Physicslibrary/ARKit-Zoetrope/README.md

 Copy and paste learn.swift.

-Add files in Swift Playgrounds by tap "+", tap paper icon, and "Insert From...".
+Add the following files to Swift Playgrounds by tap "+", tap paper icon, and "Insert From...":

-Add zoetrope.obj, zoetrope.jpg, cylinder.obj, and elephant.jpg.
+zoetrope.obj, zoetrope.jpg, cylinder.obj, and elephant.jpg.

 Tap "Run My Code".